arohner/spectrum/README.md

 ```

 ann takes a var, and a fn of two arguments, the original fnspec, and
-the arguments to a particular invocation of the function.
+the arguments to a specific invocation of the function.
 The
 transformer should return an updated fnspec, presumably with the more
 specific type.
-In this example, it would `clojure.core/update` the
+In this example, it would `update` the
 `:ret` spec from `seq?` to `(coll-of y?)`.
 Since map also requires the
 input type of `f` match the type of the seq passed in, we can
 similarly update the expected type of the second argument in
 `:arg`.
-Transforming happens before checking, so if the type becomes
-more strict, that new value will be used when checking.
+The updated spec will be used in place during the normal checking process.

 ### value